 Morgan is returning to AARC, having worked as a coach and cox from 2010-2013. while she was with AARC she has medaled at Master’s Worlds, Nationals and raced at HOCR 3 times.

 Kathy has been a licensed Physical Therapist for 27 years and began rowing at Ann Arbor Rowing Club in 2010.
 She attended the US Rowing Adaptive course in 2014 and received her US Rowing Medical Classifier certification in 2015.
 She is in the process of completing her US Rowing Level 2 Coaching certification.
 Kathy began coaching adaptive rowers in 2014 and now leads the AARC Inclusive Rowing Program.

 Sara began rowing at Boston University and was a member of BU’s Eastern Sprints and National Championship crew in 1992.
 After college, Sara trained with the Penn Athletic Club in Philadelphia, and earned a spot on the National Rowing Team with a Penn AC crew.
 Sara remained on the National Team, winning a gold and bronze medal at the World Championships in the women’s 4-, until retiring from competitive rowing in 2000.

 As a coach, Sara emphasizes informed technique and training for excellent racing.
-She is the current Director of the Ann Arbor Rowing Club, and has been a guest coach at Craftsbury Sculling Center since 2003.
+She is the former Director of the Ann Arbor Rowing Club, and has been a guest coach at Craftsbury Sculling Center since 2003.
 Sara also leads WRC’s Competitive Sculling Program.